-Laura Bay was elected and installed as the National PTA® Secretary-Treasurer at the June 2011 National PTA Convention.
-Prior to her election, she served a two-year term on the National PTA Board of Directors and on the finance and the field service committees.
-In 2007–2009 she also served on the organizational viability committee for National PTA.
-Bay is a passionate advocate for education and children’s issues and believes that PTA® is the organization which actively supports and promotes parent, teacher, and community involvement in child/education issues.
+Laura Bay was installed as president of National PTA at the 2015 National PTA Convention and Expo.
+From 2013-2015, Bay served as president-elect of the association.
+Prior to her election, she served a two-year term as secretary-treasurer and served on the National PTA Board of Directors as well as the finance, field service and organizational viability committees.
+Bay is a passionate advocate for education and children’s issues and believes that PTA is the organization which actively supports and promotes parent, teacher and community involvement in child and education issues.

-Ever since entering a kindergarten classroom with her oldest son 19 years ago—Bay’s dedication to PTA has become a passion.
-Bay was involved in local unit, council, and regional PTA activities for many years and served in a variety of PTA positions—from committee member/chair to president.
+Ever since entering a kindergarten classroom with her oldest son more than 20 years ago, Bay’s dedication to PTA has become a passion.
+Bay was involved in local unit, council and regional PTA activities for many years and served in a variety of PTA positions—from committee member/chair to president.
 She was also an active parent at each school building and at the district level—serving as a parent voice at staff meetings and on budget committees.
-She believes that the power of this association is found in the passionate and diverse volunteers who share a common desire to reach out and engage parents; support their community in voicing their needs concerning education and health/safety issues; and grow as leaders prepared to advocate anywhere and at any time.

-Bay and her husband Robert Bay have three adult children—Andrew, Matthew, and Celeste.
-She has worked for the Bremerton School District as an educator for the last 10 years and currently works in the district office as a coordinator for assessment and instruction.
+Bay and her husband Robert Bay have three adult children—Andrew, Matthew and Celeste.
+She has worked for the Bremerton School District as an educator and currently works in the district office as a coordinator for assessment and instruction.
 Bay and her husband make their home in Poulsbo, Washington where they enjoy time with family and friends.